anhinga/2020-julia-drafts/April/char-rnn.md

 124132-element Array{Flux.OneHotVector,1}:
 ```

-We'll need to select a different character for padding, as it is stupid to use `_`, which is present in the C code we are working with (even the use of the space character (which is the default for `rpad` function) would be better).
+We'll need to select a different character for padding, as it is stupid to keep using `_`, which is present in the C code we are working with (even the use of the space character (which is the default for `rpad` function) would be better).
 E.g. something like `'\v'` which is not present in the kernel would do.
+Without this change the `alphabet` actually contains 2 copies of `'_'`.